Shon Weissman: Granada

 On 31 January 2023, Weissman was loaned to Granada in the Segunda División until the end of the season.
 The deal included an obligatory buyout clause of €3 million in case the club earned promotion back to La Liga.

 On 5 February 2023, Weissman scored his first goal for Granada during his debut in the fourth minute of an away league match against Villarreal B that ended in a 2–0 victory.
 In June, after the club's promotion to the first division, he was bought outright.

-On 1 February 2024, Weismann moved to Serie A club Salernitana on loan for the remainder of the season.
+On 1 February 2024, Weissman moved to Serie A club Salernitana on loan for the remainder of the season.
 He played 11 times for the team from Campania, scoring on his debut on 9 February in a 3–1 home loss to Empoli.

-Upon returning, Weismann lost his starting spot in the second division before terminating his link with Granada on 1 September 2025.
+Upon returning, Weissman lost his starting spot in the second division before terminating his link with Granada on 1 September 2025.

+Blau-Weiß Linz

+On 9 September 2025, Weissman signed for Blau-Weiß Linz.